sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/README.md

 Physical markers:
 - paleomagnetic anomalies (Levantine Iron Age, 500 BC Russia peat deposit)
+- Antarctic tephra

 ## 1400 - 1200 BC

 This period is far enough away from 2000 BC to warrant its own investigation as a potential cataclysm.
 There is evidence from many domains pointing to a possible cataclysm in this time.

 - 1400 BC: Minoan Crete's third and final cataclysm
+- Egyptian dark age (see Barbara Bell)
 - Narrow Irish tree rings
-- Egyptian dark age (see Barbara Bell)
+- Antarctic tephra

 ## 2200 - 1700 BC event